vaxad/Handme/README.md

 ### Onboarding

-- **Login/Get Started:** Option to login, sign up, or browse listings.
+- **Login/Get Started:** Option to log in, sign up, or browse listings.
 - **Sign up with Google/Email:** Collects user info and verifies email with OTP.
 - **Additional Info:** Collects username, college standing, and preferences.